 Notes: 1.
 JSCC is required to report data to relevant authorities for OTC derivatives transactions it has cleared.
-Transactions not cleared by JSCC are required to be reported to authorities either via DDRJ or directly by financial institutions.
+Transactions not cleared by JSCC are required to be reported to authorities (the Financial Services Agency) either via DDRJ or directly by financial institutions.